Best Places to Visit in Kathmandu Valley

 Bhaktapur Durbar Square

-Bhaktapur Durbar Square, located in the ancient city of Bhaktapur, also known as Bhadgaon or Khwopa, is one of the three royal palaces of the Kathmandu Valley, all of which are UNESCO World Heritage Sites.
-This square is perhaps the most preserved of the three and is renowned for its exquisite art, cultural artifacts, and vibrant festivals.
+Bhaktapur Durbar Square, situated in the ancient city of Bhaktapur, also known as Bhadgaon or Khwopa, is one of the most striking architectural showpieces of the Kathmandu Valley, illustrating the grandeur of the Malla dynasty that ruled Nepal from the 12th to the 18th century.
+This UNESCO World Heritage Site is renowned for its exquisite art, colorful festivals, vibrant culture, and remarkable architectural designs.

 Swayambhunath Stupa (Monkey Temple)